emericg/OpenSubtitlesDownload/README.md

 Introduction
 ------------

-OpenSubtitlesDownload.py is a small software written in python, built to help you quickly find and download subtitles for your favorite videos.
+OpenSubtitlesDownload.py is a small Linux software written in python, built to help you quickly find and download subtitles for your favorite videos.
 It can be used as a nautilus script, or as a regular application working under GNOME or KDE desktop environments.
 You can also use it in full CLI (Command Line Interface) mode!

 The subtitles search is done by precisely identifying your videos files, not by using filename but by generating a unique hash signature from your files.
 This way, you have more chance to find the exact subtitles corresponding to your videos, avoiding synchronization problems between the subtitles and the soundtrack.